hellochar/flappybird-ai/README.md

 1. Unzip the ADT (directory should be named ```adt-bundle-<whatever>/```) and run the SDK Manager
 2. Go to Android 4.0.3 (API15) and install the ```SDK Platform``` and ```Intel x86 Atom System Image```
 2. After that installs, in the menu bar go to Tools -> Manage AVDs
-3. Click New... and fill in the following values: <image here>
+3. Click New... and fill in the following values
+    1. Device - make sure it's a 240x320
+    3. CPU/ABI - Intel Atom (x86)
+    3. RAM at least 512, VM Heap 16
+    4. Internal Storage ~200MB
+    5. SD Card 64 MB
+    6. Check "Use Host GPU"
 4. Press OK to save AVD definition
 5. Press Start, and then press Launch.
-If all goes well the emulator should load: <image of emulator>
+If all goes well the emulator should load
 6. Put flappy bird on the emulator
     1. Download the flappybird apk [(dropbox link here)]( https://www.dropbox.com/s/1u0a8d1ug5yjvap/com.dotgears.flappybird.apk ) and place it into ```adt-bundle-<whatever>/sdk/platform-tools/```
     2. Start a terminal, navigate to ```adt-bundle-<whatever>/sdk/platform-tools/```